solana-foundation/developer-content/content/guides/getstarted/setup-local-development.md

 - how to create a Solana wallet for developing
 - how to airdrop SOL tokens for your wallet

-If you are very new to development in general, or have just tried EVM based blockchains or just have fiddled with Nodejs and reactJS, your machine is not yet ready to help you code on solana.
+If you are very new to development in general, or have just tried EVM based blockchains or just have fiddled with Node.js and React, your machine is not yet ready to help you code on solana.

 Are YOU ready though?
 Let’s start.

 Choose which operating system you’ll be using to build on Solana.
 Mainly We will cover three operating systems, Windows (with/without WSL), Linux and MacOS.

-This guide has seven sections

 1. Install Dependencies
 2. Install rust and cargo toolchain